gosang/gosang.github.io/content/posts/design-architectures/modular-monolith-architecture.md

 **Independent Deployment**
 Each module can be deployed independently, granting teams the flexibility to release updates without affecting the entire system.

-# Rationale for Modular Monolithic Design Architecture
+# Rationale for Modular Monolith Design Architecture

-The modular monolithic approach aims to address the challenges faced by traditional monoliths and microservices architectures.
+The modular monolith approach aims to address the challenges faced by traditional monoliths and microservices architectures.
 It strikes a balance by providing:

 ## Simplicity of Monoliths: